Coolafdood/music-physicals-project/README.md

 "https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.7.2/css/all.min.css" integrity="sha512-Evv84Mr4kqVGRNSgIGL/F/aIDqQb7xQ2vcrdIwxfjThSH8CSR7PBEakCr51Ck+w+/U6swU2Im1vVX0SVk9ABhg==" crossorigin="anonymous" is the correct html to ensure that all

 remove fluid from the container in order to line up the navbar with the collumns.

+## User Cases

+### Test case 1
+To navigate the website and find goods that can be purchased that i am searching for. specifically vinyls

+### Expected:
+to find the item in 'product' tab.

+### Result
+Found immedietly a list of good for value items that they was looking for that the homepage said that it offered.

+### Test Case 2
+To get in contact with the site to enquire about an item that is not there.

+### Expected
+To phone call or email the details provided.

+### Result
+Received and email during the times that was shown, was able to communicate what they needed.
+The item was in reservation. sold the item.